meieda/architecture-center/docs/microservices/data-considerations.md

 Even with only a few services, the Shipping bounded context illustrates several of the points discussed in this section.

 When a user schedules a new delivery, the client request includes information about the delivery (pickup and dropoff locations, delivery time) and the packages (size, weight).
-This information defines a unit of work, which the Ingestion service to Event Hubs.
+This information defines a unit of work, which the Ingestion service sends to Event Hubs.
 It's important that the unit of work stays in persistent storage while the Scheduler service is executing the workflow.
 For more discussion of the workflow, see [Ingestion and workflow](./ingestion-workflow.md).

 The various backend services care about different subsets of the information the request, and also have different read and write profiles.